-Fig. 21: Connecting a cable on a terminal point
+Fig. 23: Connecting a cable on a terminal point

 Up to eight terminal points enable the connection of solid or finely stranded cables to the bus terminal.
 The terminal points are implemented in spring force technology.
-Connect the cables as follows (see fig. "Connecting a cable on a terminal point":
+Connect the cables as follows:

 - 1. Open a terminal point by pushing a screwdriver straight against the stop into the square opening above the terminal point.
 Do not turn the screwdriver or move it alternately (don't toggle). - 2.
 The wire can now be inserted into the round terminal opening without any force. - 3.
-When the screwdriver is removed, the terminal point closes automatically and holds the wire securely and permanently in place
+The terminal point closes automatically when the pressure is released, holding the wire securely and permanently.

-See the following table for the suitable wire size width:
+See the following table for the suitable wire size width.